AAATBSGSHU/lzps.sh/README.md

 -fwl | same as '--force-with-lease'

+commit message | alternative to using the prompt for a commit message

 ##### Important info
 lzps automatically uses 'main' as it's push branch, you can change this in the script if you wish to